Jahangir Shah

-ICC Trophy performances

 Bowling style

 He wasn't the fastest bowler in the world, but he had the ability to swing the new ball, especially away from the right-handers.
 Many still regard him as the best swing bowler Bangladesh ever had.
-Unfortunately, the conditions in Bangladesh, (and Indian subcontinent in general) are not very suitable for swing bowling.
+Unfortunately, the conditions in Bangladesh, (and the Indian subcontinent in general) are not very suitable for swing bowling.
 Not surprisingly, some of his best bowling efforts came abroad.
-For example, 4/17 against Canada in ICC Trophy (England) in 1979 and 4/39 against Malaysia in ICC Trophy (England) in 1986.
+For example, his 4/17 against Canada in ICC Trophy (England) in 1979 and 4/39 against Malaysia in ICC Trophy (England) in 1986.
 No less impressive was his 1/7 from 10 overs (including 5 maidens) against Fiji in Bangladesh's first match in 79 ICC Trophy.
-His best bowling in home soil came in 1985, against the touring Lankans.
+His best bowling at home soil came in 1985, against the touring Lankans.
 He took 4/89- his victims included the Lankan openers Amal Silva & Sidath Wettimuny.

 Family connection

-Two of his brothers, Munna Shah and Nadir Shah also played international cricket.
+Two of his brothers, Munna Shah and Nadir Shah, also played international cricket.
 Nadir Shah was an international umpire.
 His cousin, Nazim Shirazi was considered the finest cricketing talent of the country in the early 80's.
-But after couple of seasons in international cricket, he went abroad to pursue his studies.
+But after a couple of seasons in international cricket, he went abroad to pursue his studies.